 5. The effects of Covid-19 on deal structuring

 The pandemic has affected businesses in a myriad of ways and deal structuring has not been immune to this.
 Douglas Hansen-Luke said that while Future Planet Capital has been investing throughout the last year, both speed of execution and the use of technology have been crucial elements to ensuring that deals were not blocked as a result of the challenges created by the pandemic.
 This is where services such as Delio’s deal structuring solutions, which are delivered with streamlined, end-to-end digital tools, have become even more important.

 He explained how it’s been vital for Future Planet Capital to be able to operate at pace and across borders during a period of rapid change.
 Given the extremely high levels of investment interest in companies operating in the pharmaceutical sector, it was crucial that they had the ability to implement the most appropriate structures without delay.
 In addition, for clients introduced to them directly by their partners, it was also important that Future Planet Capital were able to complete KYC and AML processes efficiently, in a world where physical meetings were no longer possible.
 This was another example of how Delio’s digital process automation played a vital role in speeding up processes that would have previously had the potential to delay any transaction.

 This blog provides just a snapshot of the wealth of information shared by the panel during our webinar.
 If you missed the live event or would like to catch up on-demand, you can do so by clicking the link below.
-If you have any questions around Delio structuring solutions, please don’t hesitate to get in touch with us directly and we’d be more than happy to help.
+If you have any questions about Delio structuring solutions or deal structuring in private markets as a whole, please don’t hesitate to get in touch with us directly and we’d be more than happy to help.